rajguru7/notes/docs/index.md

 From now on I'll be using kebab-case not `snake_case` for my files and directories.
 I have seen kebab-case everywhere mostly so it'll be easier to collaborate.

+Transferring ~/personal directories between personal devices can be done through git but only if there are no secrets in the project. eg. telegram-monitor has .env file with API ID and HASH.
+These projects will have to be moved by SSD for now. **Think of a better solution**